 Activate the PostFinance Checkout Payment plugin from the Plugin Manager.

 Navigate to Settings → Plugins → PostFinanceCheckout in your Shopware backend.
-Enter the PostFinance Checkout Space ID, User ID and Authentication Key that you can create in the setup assistant.
-Alternatively, you can manually create an application user.
+Enter the PostFinance Checkout Space ID, User ID and Authentication Key that you can create an application user.

 If your store is configured for multiple sales channels, you may use different spaces for each store to configure different behaviours.

 Optionally after saving your configuration you can click on

 Set PostFinanceCheckout as default payment handler.
 This will set PostFinanceCheckoutPayment as the default payment handler for the selected sales channel.

 The main configuration is finished now.
 You should see the payment methods in your checkout.
 To view the payment method configuration in the backend of Shopware go to Settings → Store → Payment.